pavlenex/btcpayserver/README.md

 ## How to run

-Use the `run` scripts to run BTCPayServer, this example shows how to print the available command line arguments of BTCPayServer.
+Use the `run` scripts to run BTCPay Server, this example shows how to print the available command line arguments of BTCPay Server.

 On Powershell: